dandisy/webcore/README.md

     - File Manager (htmltype = file-manager or files-manager)
     - Nullable field in migration (console option = n, or in json file using dbNullable = true)
     - Logged fields : created_by and updated_by (console option = --logs)
-    - Relational generator : add model view in controller, related function in model, and related data in select2 form filed (htmltype = select,model-view=show-field=value-field)
+    - Relational generator : add model view in controller, related function in model, and related data in select2 form field (htmltype = select,model-view=show-field=value-field)
     - Component and theme reader generator (htmltype = select,component or select,theme)

 see sample model schema files in resources/model_schemas